litmuschaos/v1-litmus-docs/docs/openebs-pool-disk-loss.md

             - name: TOTAL_CHAOS_DURATION
               value: '60'

-            # Period to wait before injection of chaos in sec
+            # Period to wait before and after injection of chaos in sec
             - name: RAMP_TIME
               value: ''